 Termite swarmers inside your home or bedroom may be very scary, but with luck, the risk can be assessed fairly quickly.Firstly, put down that can of fly spray.
 It really won’t help and may make things a deal worse later on.
 Grab a few termites and put them in a plastic bag or a jar in the freezer.
 You may want these later for identification.
 Gather up the rest (vacuum or broom).
 Maybe feed them to your chickens or fish (if you didn’t spray).

 Now for the important bits.

 Were the termites coming in from outside (this often happens if you leave a window open or have an outside light left on)?
-Termites outside are often just a local hazard.
+Termites outside are often just an unavoidable local hazard.
 Walk around to see if you can see them spilling out of any trees, garden wood etc..
 Chances are it is just a few stragglers from a normal local flight.
-Order a timber pest inspection if you haven't had one for a year (or if the alates were emerging from important timbers like pergolas, fences or your house).
+Order a specialist termite inspection if you haven’t had one for a year (or if they were emerging from important timbers like pergolas, fences or out from your house).

 Were the termites coming from inside the house?
 Sometimes they’ll emerge right out of a wall, through the plaster, often near the top of a window or from a door frame or other feature.
 Look for little holes, often lined with brown or red mud and with termites dropping out or termite heads sticking out.
 If you have any of these signs, then you do have serious problems.
 Termites flying from within a house mean that there is a significant termite presence already having fun at your expense.
 Take some photos.
 Clean up the mess.
 Save your sample termites from the kids (or spouse) so that you can get them identified.
 Get a competent termite inspection.
 The termites may fly several times over the space of a few weeks.

 Don’t be rushed into any control measures.
 Consider your situation closely and act accordingly.
 Though it is true that the building may eventually fall down if you do nothing, this is usually years after the first flights and even then it tends to happen during storms.